SarderLab/Multi-Compartment-Segmentation/README.md

 ### Feature extraction

-1. Once the image is annotated, features can be extracted for glomerulus, sclerotic glomerulus, tubule, and artery/arteriole layers by running the `FeatureExtraction` plugin.
+1. Once the image is annotated, morphometric features can be extracted for glomerulus, sclerotic glomerulus, tubule, and artery/arteriole layers by running the `FeatureExtraction` plugin.

 <img src="figures/fig6.png"  width="60%" height="30%">